Business, Corporate, Banking and Finance Law

 - Provided supervision and regulation of governance of banks and systemically important financial systems

-Collaborative projects are key to the Business, Corporate, Banking and Finance Law Research Group and researchers have formed partnerships with a range of institutions and organisations, including: the University of West of England, the Clarkson Centre for Business Ethics and Board Effectiveness, Rotman School of Management of the University of Toronto.
+Collaborative projects are key to the Business, Corporate, Banking and Finance Law Research Group and researchers have formed partnerships with a range of institutions and organisations, including: the University of West of England, Coventry University, the Clarkson Centre for Business Ethics and Board Effectiveness, Rotman School of Management of the University of Toronto.

 The Group also has a presence at prominent conferences, such as the World Bank High Level Meeting on Governance of Bank Subsidiaries and the International Corporate Governance Network Academic Conference.